 |Fujifilm X-A10« »||-||n||3.0||1040||tilting||n||4000||6.0||Y||n|

 |Fujifilm X-T10« »||2360||n||3.0||920||tilting||n||4000||8.0||Y||n|

 Both the X-A3 and the GFX are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-A3 replaced the earlier Fujifilm X-A2, while the GFX does not have a direct predecessor.

 So what conclusions can be drawn?
 Is the Fujifilm X-A3 better than the Fujifilm GFX 50S or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.